Danisemindu/Mafundi_wadogo/README.md

 # Mafundi_wadogo
-Application to allocate handymen in Tanzania
+Application to allocate handymen(mafundi wadogo) in Tanzania